-The finite element mesh used to simulate the flow in the film die is shown in Fig. 3.
+The finite element mesh used to simulate the flow in the coat-hanger die is shown in Figure 3.
 The finite element mesh has 252,759 tetrahedral elements.
-A constant velocity corresponding to the flow rate of 2.72×10^{-6} m3/s was enforced at the entrance of the circular channel.
+A constant velocity corresponding to the flow rate of 2.72×10^{-6} m3/s (7.25 kg/h) was enforced at the entrance of the circular channel.
 A no-slip condition was specified at the die walls, and no-traction (stress-free) condition was employed at the exit.
+The polymer entered the die at 473 °K, which is the same as the die wall temperature.

-Fig. 4 compares the velocity distributions in the midplane of the die lip predicted by the generalized Newtonian formulation (Fig. 4 a) and that after including the effect of elongational viscosity in the simulation (Fig. 4 b).
-Corresponding velocity distributions in the plane of symmetry passing through the axis of the circular inlet channel are shown in Fig. 5.
-With the generalized
+Figure 4 compares the velocity distributions in the midplane of the die lip predicted by the generalized Newtonian formulation (Figure 4 a) and that after including the effect of elongational viscosity in the simulation (Figure 4 b).
+Corresponding velocity distributions in the plane of symmetry passing through the axis of the circular inlet channel are shown in Figure 5.